quanghuy0497/Writing-in-the-Sciences/Unit 01 - Principles of effective writing/README.md

 + **Verb moves the sentences along, whereas nouns slow them down.**

 ### 3. Principles of effective writing
-+ ***Example***: *Dysregulation of physiologic microRNA (miR) activity has been shown to play an important role in tumor initiation and progression, including gliomagenesis.
++ ***Exemplary example***: *Dysregulation of physiologic microRNA (miR) activity has been shown to play an important role in tumor initiation and progression, including gliomagenesis.
 Therefore, molecular species that can regulate miR activity on their target RNAs without affecting the expression of relevant mature miRs may play equally relevant roles in cancer.*
 	+ Nouns instead of verbs (`Dysregulation`, `initiation`, `progression`, `expression`) ***=> slow the reader down***
 	+ Vague words (`physiologic`, `molecular species`): too broad, does not bring a concrete picture of what the author is talking about. ***=> Don't add anything***
 	+ Unnecessary jargon and acronyms (`miR`, `gliomagenesis`) ***=> slow the reading down*** unless they are standard terms that everybody is familiar with.